20001327/sessiontypechecker/bin/README.md

     `$ java -jar typecheker.jar <source-directory>`

-where `<source-directory>` is the directory containing the Erlang code for the multyparty session.
+where `<source-directory>` is the folder containing the Erlang code for the multyparty session.
-The directory with the examples can be downloaded from this folder.
+The folder with the examples can be downloaded from this folder.